-The Talmud of the Land of Israel advises: “Do out of Love.
+The Sages of the Land of Israel advise us: “Do out of Love.
 Do out of fear”.
 On the one hand a person should strive to worship God out of Love, but on the other, one should always worship God with some measure of fear.

 If you lapse in your Love for God, your fear of God will act as a fail-safe.
 This is also true contrarily.
 In either case you will still observe God’s commandments.

-The lesson that the Talmud of Eretz Yisrael teaches here is that a measure of pragmatism must always be used when dealing with human nature.
+The lesson that the Sages of the Land of Israel teach us here is that a measure of pragmatism must always be used when dealing with human nature.
 A person can never be absolutely sure of his true disposition at any given moment.
 Therefore, only the right combination of love and fear of God can ensure an unfailing observance of God’s commandments!

 May we figure out the right combination of Love and Fear of God for ourselves and ensure the performance of God’s commandments!
 (Michael Linetsky)